PAYC Investors Have Opportunity to Lead Paycom Software, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-6, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Paycom Software, Inc. ("Paycom" or the "Company") (NYSE: PAYC).
+BENSALEM, Pa., Dec.
+12, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Paycom Software, Inc. ("Paycom" or the "Company") (NYSE: PAYC).

 Class Period: May 3, 2023 – November 1, 2023